isabella232/search-select-multiple/README.md

 ## How to use
 ### Getting started

-1. Download the test form [extras/sample-form](https://github.com/surveycto/search-select-multiple/raw/master/extras/sample-form/Sample%20form%20-%20search_select_multiple%20field%20plug-in.xlsx) from this repo and upload it to your SurveyCTO server.
+1. Download the [sample form](https://github.com/surveycto/search-select-multiple/raw/master/extras/sample-form/Sample%20form%20-%20search_select_multiple%20field%20plug-in.xlsx) from this repo and upload it to your SurveyCTO server.
 1. Download the [search-select-multiple.fieldplugin.zip](https://github.com/surveycto/search-select-multiple/raw/master/search-select-multiple.fieldplugin.zip) file from this repo, and attach it to the test form on your SurveyCTO server.

 ### Default SurveyCTO feature support